Winchester Duathlon (aka Hell on the Hills in Hampshire!)

 T1: 00:02:09.70 (57/76)

 We only cycled a very short distance before there was a left turn and we were straight onto a hill.
 Partway up, a man passed me and commented that it was cruel to start us on a hill.
-Unfortunately, at that point he heard a car behind us and decided that he had better to pull over quickly.
-His back wheel had not passed my front wheel and I had to swerve into the hedge so as not to be knocked off 🙁
+Unfortunately, at that point, he heard a car behind us and decided that he had better pull over quickly.
+His back wheel had not passed my front wheel and I had to swerve into the hedge so as not to be knocked off.

-About half way, the route turned left and then became extremely hilly.
-About 4km from the end of the lap, I saw another cyclist ahead and could see I was making progress, which spurred me on.
+About halfway, the route turned left and then became extremely hilly.
+About 4km from the end of the lap, I saw another cyclist ahead and could see I was making progress.
+This spurred me on.

 I pushed hard to the end of the lap and felt quite confident that I could achieve an acceptable time.

-At this pont, the girl I had passed seized the opportunity to pass me.
-I was unable to catch her again and a few kilometres further on, I was passed by another woman.
+At this point, the girl I had passed seized the opportunity to pass me.
+I was unable to catch her again.
+A few kilometres further on, I was passed by another woman.

-I was so pleased after I had climbed the final hill.
+After I had climbed the final hill, I felt so pleased.
 I knew I had to start planning my dismount and T2.
 I undid my shoes and slipped my feet out

 Bike: 01:55:15.40 (68/74)

-I managed a reasonable flying dismount and then had to start running, which felt odd as my toes were very cold.
-I was surprised by how far the run was from the mount/dismount to the transition area.
+I managed a reasonable flying dismount.
+Then I had to start running, which felt odd as my toes were very cold.
+The run was a long way from the mount/dismount to the transition area.
 I was hoping that I wasn’t picking up too much debris on my socks.
 I was also a bit disoriented and nearly ran through the finish funnel, rather than into transition!

-I brushed my socks off, slipped my trainers on, removed my helmet, jacket, buff and arm warmers and started running.
+After I brushed my socks off, I slipped my trainers on, removed my helmet, jacket, buff and arm warmers and started running.